vxnsh1/fluent/README.md

    ```

 5. Open a Pull Request and describe your changes. <br/> <br/>

-   Don’t forget to give the project a ⭐ if you like it!
+ ### Don’t forget to give the project a ⭐ if you like it!
+    ⚠️ Note: Stripe payments aren’t currently working for Indian users due to local restrictions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>